 John Ryder's practice is split between two divergent areas of law: commercial litigation and election law.
 He has significant experience representing secured lenders, unsecured creditors’ committees, trustees and debtors in the bankruptcy process.
 He has participated in a number of major bankruptcies including The Julien Companies (the largest bankruptcy ever filed in the Western District of Tennessee), Microwave Products, Wexner & Jacobson, Wang’s, XpertTune and Braniff, to name a few.
 Mr. Ryder has also served as Receiver for Beale Street Historic District, Avery Outdoors, Inc and First American Monetary Consultants.

 In addition, Mr. Ryder is knowledgeable in the area of election law, having represented clients in numerous cases involving redistricting matters and election contests, as well as defending clients before the Tennessee Registry of Election Finance.
 Currently, he is litigation counsel for the Shelby County Election Commission.
-He teaches Election Law as an Adjunct Professor at Vanderbilt University School of Law.
+He has taught Election Law as an Adjunct Professor at Vanderbilt University School of Law.

 At Harris Shelton since 2000, Mr. Ryder was previously delinquent tax attorney for Shelby County and an assistant county attorney, as well as a member of the Shelby County Home Rule Charter Commission.

 He served as General Counsel to the Republican National Committee from 2013-2017 and as Chairman of the Republican National Lawyers Association from 2017-2018.
 In 2016, he was selected as the RNLA Lawyer of the Year.

 He has been recognized by Business Tennessee Magazine as being among the 101 Best Lawyers in Tennessee and has been listed in Best Lawyers since 1987.